-Thirty-five per cent of Ceredigion's municipal waste was recycled or composted in 2005-06, more than the average of 26% throughout Wales as a whole.
-The chemical quality of rivers in Ceredigion is slightly better than that in Wales, but a smaller percentage of river length was found to be of good biological quality.
+Just under 28% of municipal waste was recycled or composted in 2005-06 in Denbighshire, which is slightly higher than the percentage in Wales.
+Compared to Wales, higher percentages of river length in the area were found to be of good chemical and biological quality.